pamelaposada/Filmlibrary/README.md

 <h3>Project Description</h3>

-Small React movie library application.
+Small React application that creates a movie library by fetching data from an API.

 <h3>Project Features </h3>